 - Essential oil (optional for fragrance)

-To DIY your own sea salt spray, you'll only need a few ingredients, but the exact recipe will depend on your hair type and desired outcome.
+To DIY sea salt spray, you'll only need a few ingredients, but the exact recipe will depend on your hair type and desired outcome.
 Another bonus of creating your own spray?
 You get to pick the signature scent with your favorite essential oils if you so choose.

-"If you want to mix your own at home, I use 1 cup warm water and 1 tablespoon of sea salt," says celebrity hairstylist Ted Gibson, adding that oil may be necessary for thick, dry, or coarse hair types.
+"If you want to mix your own at home, I use one cup warm water and one tablespoon of sea salt," says celebrity hairstylist Ted Gibson, adding that oil may be necessary for thick, dry, or coarse hair types.
 "If you think [about] what salt is, it can be very, very drying on the hair and rough up the cuticle.
 So an essential oil or oil, in general, helps to add moisture to the hair."

 How to Make It

-To make your salt spray, first, bring the water to a simmer in a glass measuring cup in the microwave or in a pot on a stovetop—this will help the salt completely dissolve when you combine the two in the second step.
-Next, you guessed it: pour in the salt.
+To make your salt spray, first, bring the water to a simmer in a glass measuring cup in the microwave or a pot on a stovetop—this will help the salt completely dissolve when you combine the two in the second step.
+Next, pour in the salt.
 Stir thoroughly until there are no more visible crystals floating around.
 Once combined, pour the salt water into your spray bottle, then add in your oil and/or a few drops of essential oil if you're using them.
-You may need to invoke the help of a funnel for this part as things could get messy.
+You may need to invoke the help of a funnel for this part, as things could get messy.
 Once all the ingredients have made it safely into their new spritzer bottle home, be sure to give it a good shake.

 How to Apply to Hair

-Gibson says to start off by shaking the bottle thoroughly to combine the ingredients for the best result—if you used oil, note that it will separate from the water, so re-mixing will be necessary before each use.
+Gibson says to start by shaking the bottle thoroughly to combine the ingredients for the best result—if you used oil, note that it will separate from the water, so that re-mixing will be necessary before each use.
 Next, spray the mixture onto damp hair from mid-length to ends.
 "You can let it air dry if you like, but sometimes it's great to get a little volume out of it by using a blowdryer," explains Gibson.
-Use your fingers to twist or scrunch the hair into shape as you blowdry for a fresh-from-the-ocean beachy look that will last until your next shampoo.
+Use your fingers to twist or scrunch the hair into shape as you blow-dry for a fresh-from-the-ocean beachy look that will last until your next shampoo.

 Keep in mind that less is more with salt sprays.
 "Salt spray works best when it’s built up slowly, so go little by little, starting at the ends and going up to the roots," Outen says.
-"See how it drys, and if you got the desired result, if not then add more and repeat."
+"See how it drys, and if you got the desired result, if not, then add more and repeat."